 Aeonium ciliatum (Willd.)
 Webb & Berthel.

 Aeonium ciliatum is a shrubby succulent with large terminal rosettes of green leaves with reddish margins.
 It grows up to 6 feet (1.8 m) tall.
 The rosettes are up to 20 inches (50 cm) in diameter and emerge from a woody stem that branches freely and can become very top-heavy.
-The showy, dome-shaped inflorescence, bearing small, cream flowers, rises another 2 feet (60 cm) above the foliage in early summer.
+The showy dome-shaped inflorescences bear small cream-colored flowers, rising 2 feet (60 cm) above the foliage in early summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).